adamghadiri/hippo/README.md

 hippo is a small web app that uses [Hacker News API](https://github.com/HackerNews/API) to present the news.
 It's always live!
 So you don't need to refresh the page to see the changes for stories and comments.

+Go to this [link](https://hacker-news-top-stories.herokuapp.com) to visit hippo on heroku.

 ### Developing:

 Open up a terminal and install the dependencies: